 Renowned visiting professors are invited to speak throughout the year.
 This lecture series incorporates senior case conference review sessions for which resident participation plays an integral role.

 Residents will have a 4-week research rotation during their second year of training.
 A research project and plan will be worked out with a chosen mentor.
 Residents are encouraged to identify a project or case study that will lead to an exhibit, a presentation at a Regional or National meeting and publication of an article.
 Resident research projects may also be presented at the department's Research and Education conferences.
 Residents also have multiple opportunities to participate in and lead research projects throughout their residency at Augusta University.

 An education budget is established for each resident, to be used for the American Institute of Radiologic Pathology course.
 Tuition for the course is paid for by this fund as well as provision of a generous stipend for living expenses.
 The AIRP course is generally scheduled during the third year of residency.
 Funding for national meetings or special seminars may be provided upon approval by the Program Director.
 The Department of Radiology strongly encourages residents to participate in research and provides funding for presentation at national meetings.

 In addition to the department library, a well-balanced and current resident library is maintained by the Department of Radiology for use by radiology residents.
 The resident library houses texts, ACR syllabi, and ACR teaching files.
 Residents may sign out texts for use during their radiology rotations.
 In addition, online resources provided for the residency include individual accounts for StatDX and RadPrimer.

 First years shadow a senior resident beginning in October.
-In January, R1 residents begin taking plain film call under direct supervision of a senior resident or attending.
+In January, R1 residents begin taking transitional call under direct supervision of a senior resident.
 R1 residents experience gradually increased responsibility under supervision of a senior resident or attending in preparation of call beginning in July.